 Flekken; Ajer, Collins, Pinnock, Van den Berg, Lewis-Potter; Janelt, Norgaard; Carvalho; Mbeumo, Schade

-Latest Tottenham Hotspur vs Brentford football review
+Latest football commentary on Tottenham Hotspur vs Brentford

-A day after reiterating his claim that he “always” wins the title in his second year in a job – a claim that has proven accurate to this day – Spurs manager Postecoglou nearly saw Tottenham’s EFL Cup hopes collapse at Coventry.
+A day after reiterating his claim that he “always” wins the title in his second year in a job – a claim that has been accurate to this day – Spurs manager Postecoglou nearly saw Tottenham’s EFL Cup hopes collapse at Coventry.

 Tottenham's unconvincing men might have had little cause for complaint had Brandon Thomas-Asante's strike been the winner, but Postecoglou's embarrassment was saved by a pair of excellent late substitutes, as Djed Spence and the much-criticised Brennan Johnson completed the dramatic comeback.

-Indeed, Tottenham could not beat a weaker Arsenal side at home last weekend, with their weaknesses from set-pieces again exposed when Gabriel Magalhaes headed home from a corner in the second half, the 25th goal this Saturday's hosts have conceded from dead-ball situations since the start of last season.
+Indeed, Tottenham could not beat a weaker Arsenal at home last weekend, with their weaknesses from set-pieces again exposed when Gabriel Magalhaes headed home from a corner in the second half, the 25th goal this Saturday's hosts have conceded from dead-ball situations since the start of last season.

-Currently sitting in 13th place in the table after a disappointing start, Spurs are trying to avoid losing three of their first five games of the new season for the first time since 2008, when Juande Ramos left his position after just eight games of that campaign.
+Currently sitting in 13th place in the table after a disappointing start, Spurs are looking to avoid losing three of their first five games of the new season for the first time since 2008, when Juande Ramos left his position after just eight games of that campaign.

 Just six minutes after Cooper opened the scoring, former Liverpool star Fabio Carvalho put Brentford back in front with a perfect overhead kick, before Mikkel Damsgaard's header and Christian Norgaard's sharp strike helped Thomas Frank's side avoid a major shock.